Find Affordable College Courses

 $37,355 Average Tuition & Fees

-You’ll be in good company if you decide to attend Roger Williams University.
-It ranked #4 on our 2023 Best Value Communication & Journalism Schools in Rhode Island list.
-RWU is a small private not-for-profit school located in the large suburb of Bristol.
+You’ll join some of the best and brightest minds around you if you attend Roger Williams University.
+The school came in at #4 on this year’s Best Value Communication & Journalism Schools in Rhode Island list.
+RWU is a small private not-for-profit school located in the suburb of Bristol.

 The average tuition and fees for an in-state undergraduate at RWU are $37,355 a year.
 Communication & Journalism majors at RWU take out an average of $26,970 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $591.

-RWU also took the #5 spot in our Best Communication & Journalism Schools in Rhode Island rankings.
+RWU not only placed well in our value ranking, but it is also #5 on our Best Communication & Journalism Schools in Rhode Island list.

 Read More…